 A negativity bias is normal: but can be challenged

-To combat this emotionally negative head space, a practice that I’ve found helpful in order to shift my mindset is focusing on an “I am lucky” mentality.
+To combat this emotionally negative headspace, a practice that I’ve found helpful in order to shift my mindset is focusing on an “I am lucky” mentality.

 It’s very similar to a gratitude practice; however, for me, shifting it to a practice where I revisit the situations, experiences and moments of my life where I mindfully acknowledge the luck that has come into my life helps me shift toward a more productive and healthy mindset.